dosco/graphjin/README.md

 When you use a query in development it's saved to an allow list and only queries from this allow list can be run in production.
 In production these allowed queries are converted into prepared statments in the database to protect against sql injection, etc. This makes GraphJin very secure and also very fast since no compiling happens in production all queries go directly to the database.
 GraphJin is built in Go a language designed by Google to be fast and secure.

+---

 ## Use with NodeJS

 GraphJin allows you to use GraphQL and the full power of GraphJin to access to create instant APIs without writing and maintaining lines and lines of database code.
 GraphJin NodeJS currently only supports Postgres compatible databases working on adding MySQL support as well.
+Example app in [/examples/nodejs](https://github.com/dosco/graphjin/tree/master/examples/nodejs)

 ```console
 npm install graphjin